spawnmarvel/quickguides/eventhub/ReadmeMessaging.md

 Message delivery guarantees

 * At-Least-Once Delivery: In this approach, each message is guaranteed delivery to at least one of the components that retrieve messages from the queue.
-(Smal change of dulicate, if time-oyt-expires, before worker processed)
+(Small change of dulicate, if time-out-expires, before worker processed)
 * At-Most-Once Delivery: In this approach, each message isn't guaranteed for delivery, and there's a small chance that it may not arrive. (automatic duplicate detection.)
 * First-In-First-Out (FIFO): In most messaging systems, messages usually leave the queue in the same order in which they were added.